v4rshi/v4rshi.github.io/seasons_eda.md

 Note to self: Either make these playlists private or start a new career as the world's most reluctant psychic.
 "For just $9.99, I'll predict your future by analyzing your 'Most Played' list!"
 Hmm, maybe I'm onto something here...

 ---
-### 8. I would be remiss to not look into Valence even though I want to do my own version of sentiment analysis in the next step of this project.
+### 8. I would be remiss to not look into Valence of songs, even though I want to do my own version of sentiment analysis in the next step of this project.

 Initially, I plotted valence over time as well as a monthly moving average to find that this graph was messy and impossible to interpret.
 <img src="images/spotify_project/valence_messy.png?raw=true" width="1000" class="zoom"/>

-So, I tried something else, and created a graph to analyze and visualize the average (by month) valence of my Spotify playlist data over time, with annotations for significant life events.
+Instead, I plotted a graph to analyze and visualize the average monthly valence of my Spotify playlist data over time, with annotations for significant life events.
 <img src="images/spotify_project/valence_life_event.png?raw=true" width="1000" class="zoom"/>
 Observations:
 - Fluctuations in Valence: There are several sharp drops and spikes in valence, often coinciding with life events.
 - Notable Drops: Significant dips in valence appear around "A Terrible Birthday," "Huge Fight with Someone Close," and "Loved One Died," suggesting these were negative experiences.
 - Notable Spikes: Increases in valence are observed around events like "Reconciled with a Friend" and "Got Married," indicating these were positive experiences.
 - General Trend: The valence seems to be somewhat stable but with recurrent fluctuations corresponding to life events.
+-

-It is clear to me that my music taste is indeed reflective of my emotional state at the time, and that doing a more detailed sentiment analysis could glean some very fascinating insights as to what specific emotions I was feeling at the time validating that I might find something interesting by doing a deeper dive with sentiment analysis on the lyrics of the songs!
+My music preferences clearly mirror my emotional state, suggesting a detailed sentiment analysis of song lyrics could yield fascinating insights into my specific emotions during different periods.
+This validation encourages a deeper exploration using sentiment analysis techniques!

 ### 9. I thought it would be interesting to see what my top 10 genres were by season and if they varied at all.
  In short, barely.
 I still am basic as hell and listen to a lot of pop, however the genres following that moved around but were only edm, hip hop, rap and/or some pop variation.
 What was surprising to me was the random appearance of 'Modern Rock' in the Wintertime.
 Wintertime House of Blues, I guess?